October 6th 2016

 Irrelevant or wacky hobbies and interests

 Everyone is different.
 That’s what makes life interesting.
 And it can be hard to see why others don’t share your passion for taxidermy or flamenco dancing.
-Whilst they are perfectly viable ways to spend your spare time, the more niche and quirky hobbies may not create the right first impression.
+While they are perfectly viable ways to spend your spare time, the more niche and quirky hobbies may not create the right first impression.
 Especially not before someone has a chance to meet and get to know the real you in person.
 Things that say something about your personal qualities and character traits - travel, sports coaching or long distance running - are probably more appropriate on your CV.

 Irrelevant or old job history